A Search-free DOA Estimation Algorithm for Coprime Arrays: Concluding remarks

 \section{Concluding remarks}

 In this paper, a fast search-free DOA estimation algorithm for coprime arrays is proposed.
 It exploits the uniform linear structure of the subarrays by first estimating the DOA separately within each subarray and then combining the estimates from different subarrays.
 Simulation shows that the performance of the proposed algorithm is close to the FD root-MUSIC method at low SNRs and much better at high SNRs.
-We point out that the proposed method has much lower complexity.
+We point out that the proposed method has significantly lower complexity.

-In the combination step, we seek the point with the shortest distance under an implicit assumption that the error variances along the two dimensions are equal.
-In practice, however, this may not be the case.
-To take the different error variances into consideration, one needs to construct an oblique projection to find the point on the line segments.

 Here, we only discussed the case with two subarrays.
-For a coprime array with $m>2$ subarrays, the state space will be $m$ dimensional hyperrectangle, but the entire angular domain can still be mapped to line segments and the same idea for estimation can be reproduced.
+For a coprime array with more than two subarrays, the state space will be a multi-dimensional hyperrectangle, but the entire angular domain can still be mapped to line segments and the same idea for estimation can be reproduced.
 Therefore, the presented results can be extended to coprime arrays with multiple subarrays.